sophielouisecourtney/UKHSA/README.md

 * Run **tests.py** to perform QA checks

-## Input
+## input
 ### data_generator.py
-A standalone pipeline for creating dummy data which can be processed for the techincal task. *I have done this as I wanted to show some data linkage in my pipeline, as well as control the amount of missingness/messiness of the data*
+A standalone pipeline for creating dummy data which can be processed for the techincal task. *I have done this as I wanted to show some data linkage in my pipeline, as well as control the amount of missingness of the data.
+It also functions as a way to create a data dictionary to show which columns are disclosive*

 The data generator generates the following files used within the technical task:
 * ### medical.csv